ml4ai/automates/documentation/reports/m3_report_prototype_system/equations.md

 environment (40% of the equations found), the pipeline will be extended to accomodate the other two as well.
-In terms of the preamble packages related to math rendering, both `amsmath` and `amssymb` occurred in over 70% of the main files, and the next most common package (`amsfonts` occurred in only 35% of the main files).
+In terms of the preamble packages related to math rendering, both `amsmath` and `amssymb` occurred in over 70% of the main files, and the next most common package (`amsfonts`) occurred in only 35% of the main files.
 Accordingly, the initial template for rendering the standalone equations contains those two most prevalent packages for now, with the option to extend as needed in the future.